dimitrisfinas/opentelemetry-aws/lambda/README.md

   => Even if auto-instrumented, some functions may not have any active span => Then, you will have to create your own ones if this is the case => After retrieving active span, test if not empty: use startSpan() if it is the case and don't forget to use span.end() at the end of your function

+- error `403: can't connect to lightstep`
+  => the yaml file may be corrupted if you copy/paste it from web page, I recommend to paste it first to a notepad or text editor before pasting it in your function to check spaces/indentation are correct.

+- error `require is not defined in ES module scope, you can use import instead`
+    - this is because you use `const api = require('@opentelemetry/api');` in a javascript module file (with extension `.mjs`)
+    - replace it with
+    - or change extension of your file to `.js`

 - error `XXX` when not having library the `package.json` file => Add required library in dependencies section of your package.json file